ninefyi/github-action-workbook/README.md

-# github-action-workbook
+# Github Actions Workbooks for daily life.

-Github Actions workbooks for daily.
+- Workbook 1: How to turn on/off Azure VM